-In this post, I will write about alpine skills such a recommended way of travel on glacier terrain and tying in as a team.
+In this post, I will write about alpine skills such a recommended way of travel on glacier terrain and tying in as a team

 How to rope up on the glacier?

-- length – minimum recommended 50 m – a single rope is recommended as the most universal (especially when passing from the glacier to the rock ridge).Tying in
+- a single 60m to 50m rope is recommended as the most universal one (especially when passing from the glacier to the rock ridge).

-Knots in the rope
+Alpine butterfly knots in the rope

-- absolutely recommended in a two-person team.
+- mandatory in a two-person team,

-- the minimum number of knots is 4-5.
+- the minimum number of knots is 3.

-- keep the rope taut
+- keep the rope taut,

-- adjust the distance and length of the rope
+- adjust the distance and length of the rope when necessary.

 Equipment that each team member should carry:

-- 2 x 120 cm slings
+- 2 x 120cm slings (for building anchor)

-- prussik or T-block
+- T-block or similar

 - 2 x ice screw

-- 4 screwgate biners
+- 4 screw gate biners

-- 4 snapgates
+- 4 snap gates

 I hope you like my input into alpine skills.

 Disclaimer: All climbing and mountaineering are activities with a danger of personal injury or death.
 Participants in these activities should be aware of and accept these risks and be responsible for their own actions.
-If any of the technique, skills or advice presented on my blog are not clear to you, seek professional advice and instruction before applying them.
+If any of the techniques, skills or advice presented on my blog are not clear to you, seek professional advice and instruction before applying them.